 After graduation from OSU in 1985, Eric moved to Seattle to study social work at the University of Washington.
 He received his master’s degree two years later.

 Eric has a diverse background of work experience in all levels of government, the private sector, and the nonprofit sector.
 He served as Deputy Chief of Staff for Public Safety to former Seattle Mayor Norm Rice.
 He also worked as a recruiter to increase diversity in the UW School of Social Work.
 Likewise, he was the former director of the Minority Youth Health Project, which works to reduce teen pregnancy and sexually transmitted disease rates in Seattle.
-Eric currently works as the Director of Community and Business Relations at Regence Blue Shield.
+Eric currently works as a Business Development Consultant for Gallagher Benefit Services.

 First elected to the House of Representatives in 2002, Eric has worked to promote economic development, create new affordable housing opportunities, and expand educational opportunities for every child in Washington- regardless of race or economic status.